• Skip to primary navigation

 Recipe

-holding a chicken, bacon, and apricot pie cut in half
+half of a chicken, bacon, and apricot pie on a white plate.

 Chicken, Bacon, and Apricot Pies